junfanz1/MCP-MultiServer-Interoperable-Agent2Agent-LangGraph-AI-System/README.md

 # **MCP-Servers: Technical Overview**

+Developed an MCP-based AI infrastructure enabling real-time tool execution, structured knowledge retrieval, and dynamic agentic interactions for AI clients like Claude and Cursor.

 ## **Project Overview**
 The **MCP-Servers** project is focused on implementing and extending an **MCP (Model-Controlled Protocol) Server** that facilitates real-time, documentation-grounded responses for AI systems like Claude and Cursor.
 The goal is to integrate an **MCP client-server architecture** that enables AI models to access structured knowledge and invoke specific tools dynamically.